podo/awesome-framer/README.md

 * [perspective-view](https://github.com/mrrocks/perspective-view) - Module for FramerJS to enable a perspective view of your prototype.
 * [Pair](https://github.com/IanBellomy/Pair) - Drag and Drop module for Framer.
 * [Cloudstitch Framer Module](https://github.com/cloudstitch/framer.module.cloudstitch) - Module lets you load data from Google Spreadsheets and Microsoft Excel directly into your Framer projects.
+* [framer-QueryInterface](https://github.com/marckrenn/framer-QueryInterface) - Module that allows Framer prototypes to read variables from and write variables to the last part of their URL (the query).

 ## Sites
 * [Prototyping With Framer](http://www.prototypingwithframer.com) - Blog by Kenny Chen with lots of great examples, tutorials.